 B. Principal Reviewer:

-Reviews State legislation and regulations, program elements and other generic legally binding requirements (including orders and license conditions); conducts staff discussions; and documents information pertinent to the compatibility of the State and the adequacy of the authority to conduct Agreement State functions.
+Reviews State program elements including legislation and regulations, and other generic legally binding requirements (including orders and license conditions); conducts staff discussions; and documents information pertinent to the compatibility of the State and the adequacy of the authority to conduct Agreement State functions.

 Meets the appropriate requirements specified in MD 5.10, Formal Qualifications for Integrated Materials Performance Evaluation Program (IMPEP) Team Members.